fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 ## Document your work

-Report what you did in your engineering notebook and also comment about any problem or issue you encountered.
+Report what you did in your engineering notebook in the repository [basics-prog](https://github.com/ICT-Robotics/basics-prog) and also comment about any problem or issue you encountered.
 Also share your achievements!

 ## Turn off